top of page

 Directions:

-2. Whisk the mustard and slowly incorporate the oil, if you go to fast the mixture will break and you will have to start over in another bowl, add the mustard again and then incorporate the broken dressing.
+2. Whisk the mustard and slowly incorporate the oil.
+If you go too fast, the mixture will break, and you will have to start over in another bowl, add the mustard again, and then incorporate the broken dressing.

 3. Once the dressing is thick and smooth, then add the vinegar.
-This is really to taste, and you have to be careful not to add to quickly or the dressing with break again.
+This is really to taste, and you must be careful not to add too quickly, or the dressing will break again.

 4. Next, incorporate the sweetener and salt and pepper.